-- An official high school transcript showing proof of graduation from high school.
-Applicants still in high school should send their most recent transcript at the time of application and a final transcript upon graduation, OR - b.
-An original or a copy of an official GED certificate and score report
+- a.
+An official high school transcript showing proof of graduation from high school.
+Applicants still in high school should send their most recent transcript at the time of application and a final transcript upon graduation, OR - An original or a copy of an official GED certificate and score report

-Please Note: If you are neither a high school graduate nor a GED recipient and are beyond the age of compulsory education (16 years of age), you may be considered for admission under the Ability to Benefit Provision.
-Under this provision, applicants must achieve satisfactory scores on pre-admission testing as approved by the Secretary of Education.
-An informational interview to discuss this option is highly recommended.
-Call the Office of Recruitment and Admission at (315) 498-2221 to schedule an appointment.
+Please Note if you are notine a high school graduate not a CED recipient and are beyond the age of compulsory education (16 years of age), you may be considered for admission under the Ability to Benefit Provision.
+Under this provision, applicants must achieve satisfactory score on pre-admission rushing as approved by the Secretary of Education.
+An enformational interplex to discuss this option is highly recommended.
+Call the Office of Recruitment and Admission at (11 is 498-222) to schedule an appointment.

-3. Send college transcripts (if applicable) to Onondaga Community College
+Send college transcripts (if applicable) to Onondaga Community College